renzo-c/react-form-validation-library/README.md

 # Creating a library for validation purposes

-This is a proof of concept that shows a validation feature made from scratch.
+This is a proof of concept that implements form validation from scratch by using state management, hooks and contexts.
-Available validation modes: always, blur, and submit
+Available validation modes: always, blur, and submit.

 <p align="center">
   <img align="center" width="295" height="180" src="/src/utils/images/validate.png">